Instruction for Authors

 Manuscripts should be submitted as Microsoft Word files in 12-point Times New Roman font with 1.5 line spacing.
 Papers must be written in English.
 For each author, please provide the full name and surname, affiliation (including complete address information: city, zip code, state/province, and country), and the corresponding author's email address.
 This information will be published in the journal to facilitate communication between readers and authors.

 For Original Articles, the abstract should be structured as Background, Methods, Results, and Conclusion, briefly describing the content of each section.
-Four to 6 keywords related to the subject in each paper must be added in all the papers.
+Four to six keywords related to the subject in each paper must be added in all the papers.

 The text should be organized as follows: Introduction, Data and Methods, Results, Discussion and Conclusions.
 Authors are free to choose second-level headings.
 In most cases, this structure is not required for Review Articles, Case Reports and Letters to the Editor.